 I melted some chocolate candy melts and drizzled them around the top edge (be sure to freeze up the frosted cake very well first if you’re going to add a warm chocolate drizzle!!)

 Then use tip #1M to pipe a border around the top and bottom.
-Pipe a few swirls in a circle around the top, pop on some little molded hearts (read more about molding candy melts here), and toss on some chocolate sprinkles.
+Pipe a few swirls in a circle around the top, pop on some little molded hearts (read more about molding candy melts in this molded chocolate bunnies recipe), and toss on some chocolate sprinkles.

 If you use Cool Whip, you can do quick and simple decorations by cutting Oreos in half and lining them around the bottom of the cake like a border.
 Place Oreos in a spoke pattern standing on their ends on top of the cake.
 Then tip them almost like you’re tipping dominoes to nestle them in a spiral on top of the cake.
 You can add sprinkles or even crushed Oreos to the top.

 Freeze the cake really well until it’s time for serving.
 The cake will need to sit out for just a little bit before cutting if your freezer is super cold.
 In general, if you are lighting candles and singing the birthday song, that is enough time for the cake to soften just a tad in the time it sits at room temperature.
 A sharp knife will cut the cake just fine; a hot knife can also be used if needed.